 Sour cream characteristics

-Why sour cream is used in cakes
+Why to use sour cream in your cakes

-There are actually a lot of reasons sour cream may be used in cakes!
+There are actually a lot of reasons why sour cream may be used in cakes!
 We’ll tick of the most important reasons.
 Understanding all these nuances and differences between ingredients is what will make you a better cook/chef in the long term and help you to develop new delicious recipes!

 Browning of your cake & sour cream